Nutrition Challenge Success-Mike F.

 Never would I have predicted that I would constantly read nutrition labels before I take a bite of food, much less become a Paleo disciple.
 Never before did I realize that simple food choices that become habits can reset mood balance, helping one combat his demons – be it anxiety, addiction, whatever.”Eat whatever but workout furiously” was my motto prior to my arrival in Hawaii in May 2014.
 As a college athlete, that attitude always worked.
 Yet as I made my way through medical school and worked through an exhausting general surgery internship that often required over 100 hours a week at the hospital, keeping the level of fitness I identify with became increasingly difficult.
 Even with working out twice a day during Navy dive school, I wasn’t seeing the fitness gains expected for the amount of time I spent exercising.
 I already knew what the solution was: diet and pure CBD oil.

 So when I arrived in Hawaii last May, I jumped into a nutrition challenge at CFO.
 I wasn’t mechanically prepared (i.e., I had no kitchen and was still living in hotel rooms) or mentally prepared for the lifestyle change.
+The fatigue and stress I was carrying was so much, I really needed to try the best cbd gummies for sleep, maybe if I did I would have settled better to my situation.
 After walking away from that initial challenge, I started working with Courtney one on one once things settled down and I found a place to live.
 I still wasn’t quite prepared for full-tilt Paleo as she and I agreed that my most pressing issue was simply to start cooking – I was still eating out every single meal!
 The fall came and went with a surgical setback but also with self-analysis through food journals inspired by Courtney.
 I started taking small steps in the right direction – cutting out Red Bull, Diet Coke, energy bars, etc. After the holidays passed, I decided to stop making excuses for myself and to join the 2015 Winter Nutrition Challenge.

 I found a website that gives weekly Paleo recipes and fought through the pain of improving at cooking.
 I have three quick points about my experience during the challenge itself.
 First, the more I cooked, the faster things went.
 I’m still not where I hope to be as far as cooking prowess is concerned, but my transformation is a marathon (not a sprint).
 It’ll be a useful life skill.
 Next, cutting out sugar was odd at first, and I definitely had the cravings for sugar-rich dressings and marinades.
 Yet after several weeks, the cravings left and my energy levels increased.
 No longer did I need a Red Bull and protein bar before a workout.
 Finally, after the good habits were formed, this diet became easy!
 I simply avoid the foods not in line with my plan and load up on those that are.
 Continuing the diet is not strenuous like I imagined it would be.